 - Scrape batter into loaf pan and smooth out the top.

-Optional: Serve with whipped cream and honey blood orange compote.
-See blog post for compote instructions.
+- Optional: Serve with whipped cream and honey blood orange compote.

 - A good quality extra virgin olive oil makes all the difference.
-I use Melies which is a premium Greek extra virgin olive oil.
+I use a premium Greek extra virgin olive oil from Hellenic Farms.

 - For the yogurt, there isn’t a specific measurement of how much you need for this recipe.
-It will depend on how much juice you get from the blood oranges, as stated in step #5 of the recipe.
+It will depend on how much juice you get from the blood oranges, as stated above in step #5.
 If you have buttermilk, you can use it instead of yogurt.

 - If you don’t find blood oranges, don’t worry.
 You can instead use regular oranges, pink or regular grapefruits, or Meyer lemons.

 - The whipped cream for serving is optional.
 If you have crème Fraiche, that is a great substitute too.

 - If you do not want the blood orange compote, you could make a simple glaze with some blood orange juice and confectioner sugar.
 Drizzle the glaze over the cake, and you will get such a beautiful shade of pink color.

 High Quality Products for your Blood Orange Olive Oil Cake

 The amazing Greek products below are what we use in this blood orange olive oil cake.
 You can of course use regular olive oil, honey and salt, but to really get an excellent over-the-top cake, I highly recommend these three products which you can get from Hellenic Farms: